AirwavesMan/epoch-right-click-actions/README.md

 # epoch-right-click-actions for Epoch 1.0.7

-This is an Update of the Click Actions by Mudzereli.
+This is an Update of the Click Actions by Mudzereli: https://github.com/mudzereli/DayZEpochDeployableBike/tree/master/overwrites/click_actions

 # REPORTING ERRORS/PROBLEMS